RachelMHoffman/XD-Web-Project-Hourglass/README.md

 <h2 style="font-size: 18px">THE CHALLENGE</h2>

-The inquiry from Hourglass was for a design that conveys a sense of importance, while being agreeable.
+The inquiry from Hourglass was for a design that "conveys a sense of importance, while being agreeable".
 They wanted an informative website that is easy to navigate.
 The inquiry requested it include About, Shop, and Privacy Policy Pages, with the Landing Page containing a Contact Us section.
 They requested the Call to Action to be convincing users to subscribe to their newsletter.
 They also wanted a luxurious design that incorporates their brand color, which is yellow.

 <h2 style="font-size: 18px">BRAND GUIDELINES</h2>